About this KNoT

 Learning Resources

-- ‘Material and digital traces in patterns of nature: early modern botany books and seventeenth-century needlework’ (2022) by Mary Learner in Intermediate Horizons: book history and digital humanities edited by Mark Vareschi and Heather Macha, 61 - 87: https://anu.primo.exlibrisgroup.com/permalink/61ANU_INST/1csbe8o/cdi_jstor_books_j_ctv2rh2cnh_8
+- ‘Material and digital traces in patterns of nature: early modern botany books and seventeenth-century needlework’ (2022) by Mary Learner in Intermediate Horizons: book history and digital humanities edited by Mark Vareschi and Heather Macha, 61 - 87: Mary Learner's chapter in Intermediate Horizons: Book History and Digital Humanities (ANU Library)

 How to Complete This KNoT